N-A-D/ECFW/README.md

     Entity e = manager.create();
 ```

-Each entity type defines an implicit maximum on the number of entities
+Each entity type defines an explicit maximum number of entities
-it can contain.
-Each entity contains two numbers, an index
+any entity manager can create.
+Each entity identifier contains two numbers,
-and a version.
-The index is used only for component retrieval,
+an index and a version.
+The index is used for component retrieval in a
-whereas the version is used for identifying stale/deceased entities.
+background component database, whereas the version discriminates between
+live/deceased entities.

 | Entity Type | Max entities (also max index) | Max version |
 | ----------- | --------------------------- | ---------- |